riazul701/dev-notes/Git/Git-Credential-Manager.md

   * Install "gpg" command if not exists: `sudo apt install gpg`
   * Install "pass" command if not exists: `sudo apt install pass`
   * Generates "gpg-id": `gpg --gen-key` [Here provide Name and Email]
   * Generates pass file: `pass init <gpg-id>` [<gpg-id> is long hash which is under "pub" tag from `gpg --gen-key` command] [Here a password is optional, which will be required during GitHub/BitBucket authentication.
-Do not use password for "LazyGit" software.]
+Do not enter any password for "LazyGit" software.]
   * Set credential backing store: `git config --global credential.credentialStore gpg`
 * Configuration for [LazyGit](https://github.com/jesseduffield/lazygit)
   * Problem: GPG password prompt does not work with LazyGit.
   * When `gpg --gen-key` command asks for password, then do not enter any password and press "OK" button.
   * Now, during use of `git push` command, no password will be asked.
 * Check GitCredentialManager is working or not: `git push`
-* [NOT APPLICABLE] Settings for "credentialStore: cache"
+* [[NOT APPLICABLE]] Settings for "credentialStore: cache"
   * Set credential backing store: `git config --global credential.credentialStore cache`
   * By default, git credential-cache stores credentials for 900 seconds.